 At a Glance

-- Tasks: Provide psychiatric care and lead multidisciplinary team meetings for patient assessments.
+- Tasks: Provide psychiatric care and lead multidisciplinary teams for patient assessments and treatments.

-- Company: Join a leading mental health hospital dedicated to improving patient outcomes.
+- Company: Join a leading mental health facility dedicated to improving patient outcomes.

 - Benefits: Enjoy competitive pay, professional development opportunities, and a supportive work environment.